 It is often referred to as “the Capital of the Alps”, or as “the Automobile Capital of Italy”.

 We have one active SCORE project, "Use of ectoenzymes (CD38 and CD157) for prognostic applications and therapy" at professor Malavasi's excellent laboratory of genetics, biology and biochemistry.

-We usually prefer to host the students in Italian students flats.
+We host our guests in Italian students' flats.
 In this way both you and the Italian group that is hosting you can experience a full international adventure!

 The National Cinema Museum of Torino yet it’s not a museum, at least not in the traditional sense of the term.
 You will be surprised to discover what a special and unique place it is.
 The Museum is one of the most important of its kind in the world thanks to it vast collection and the many different scientific and educational activities it offers.
 But what makes it truly unique is its special exhibit setup.
 The museum is located inside the Mole Antonelliana, a bizarre and fascinating monument which is the symbol of the City of Torino.

 The Egyptian Museum of Turin houses the world's largest and most comprehensive collection of Egyptian antiquities outside the Egyptian Museum in Cairo.
 It was established in 1824, although the University of Turin already owned an important collection of Egyptian material.
 The museum is located in Via accademia delle scienze, close to piazza Castello.

 There are many other beautiful museums in the city, including, but not limited to, the Automobile Museum, the Savoyan Gallery, the Royal Armoury, the Gallery of Modern Art, the Museum of Oriental Art and the wonderful Basilica of Superga, built on a panoramic hill that surmounts the whole city.